Several color models are currently in use. The three most common models are described below.

 PANTONE: Colors are selected from the PANTONE Matching System and designated as C (coated) for glossy/coated materials or U (uncoated) for multi-purpose paper used in most printers.

-or CMYK (referring to the four colors - Cyan, Magenta, Yellow, and blacK - used in processing).
-For programs that do not have PANTONE models, this is the best substitute for printed materials.
-Colors are broken down into these four parts, and have values ranging from 0 to 100.
+CMYK: Print companies use the phrase "four color process" or CMYK (referring to Cyan, Magenta, Yellow and blacK).
+For programs without PANTONE models, this is the best substitute for printed materials.
+Each color value ranges from 0 to 100.

 RGB: This model is best for projected images (television, computer or video screens).
 Colors are broken down into three components of light - Red, Green and Blue - and have values ranging from 0 to 255.